 Lecture at the University of Montpellier: “Migraines: An Underdiagnosed Condition—What Solutions Are Available Today?”

 On Tuesday, November 21, the University of Montpellier will host a lecture on migraines in the Dumontet Auditorium on the Triolet campus.
 The event is open to the general public and will take place from 12:15 p.m. to 1:30 p.m.
-The conference will be led by Anne Ducros, a neurologist at Montpellier University Hospital, head of the Migraine and Headache Medical Team, and professor at the University of Montpellier.
+The lecture will be led by Anne Ducros, a neurologist at Montpellier University Hospital, head of the Migraine and Headache Medical Team, and a professor at the University of Montpellier.

 Registration is required

-The conference in a nutshell
+The Conference in a Nutshell

 • How can you tell the difference between a migraine and another type of headache?